Kenwick, Western Australia

 Kenwick, Western Australia is a mixed residential, light industrial and semi-rural suburb located in the south-east of Perth, Western Australia, located within the City of Gosnells.
-A large portion of the suburb is composed of remnant agricultural land organized as smallholdings of several acres, as well as relatively pristine native wetlands, including the Brixton Street Wetlands which are of significant conservation value.
+A large portion of the suburb is composed of remnant agricultural land organised as smallholdings of several acres, as well as relatively pristine native wetlands, including the Brixton Street Wetlands which are of significant conservation value.
 It also contains several sites of historical significance relating to its status as one of the early farming communities of the Swan River Colony.

 Kenwick is bounded on the south-west by the Canning River and on the north-west by the Roe Highway.
 Albany Highway, the main south-east arterial transport route, runs through the western part of the suburb.